Milstead, Georgia

 Milstead is an unincorporated community and census-designated place (CDP) in Rockdale County, Georgia, United States.
 It is bordered to the south by the city of Conyers, the county seat, and to the north by the Yellow River.

-Milstead was first listed as a CDP prior to the 2020 census with a population of 628.
+The 2020 census listed a population of 628.

 Demographics

+Milstead was first listed as a census designated place in the 2020 U.S. census.